-6. Schedule of commencement of implementation of the programming period 2014-2020
+Schedule of commencement of implementation of the programming period 2014-2020

 A schedule was designed at the national level for the preparation of programmes to correspond with the parallel process of preparation of the Partnership Agreement and to ensure the concord of these strategic documents.
 The process of negotiations of the Partnership Agreement and programmes was conducted in broad partnership both at the national and the Commission levels.
 Negotiations with the European Commission had two stages - informal and formal.
 Informal negotiations took place until the moment of approval of EU regulations, specifically until the moment of official mailing of documents to the Commission in the deadlines stipulated by the Common Provisions Regulation following the regulation approval.
 Informal negotiations included several rounds of discussions with the Commission and unofficial mailing of documents and dealing with the Commission's objections.
 Formal negotiations about the Partnership Agreement commenced by its official submission on 17 April 2014 and ended by its approval on 26 August 2014.
-On 21 April 2015, the General Affairs Council approved the revision of the multiannual financial framework, which opened up the possibility of a rapid restart the programmes' approval.
-Formal negotiations on programmes were initiated by their official dispatch in July 2014, and were terminated by their approval.
-All the programmes were approved in May and June 2015.
-In the programming period 2014-2020, managing authorities are obliged to publish, in advance, schedules of calls (part of the Strategic realization plan) informing about calls planned for the particular year.
-Schedules of calls are published on the websites of managing authorities and the MoRD-NCA.
-They include more detailed information than that applicants were used to in the 2007-2013 period.
-For example, this includes detailed information about the targeting of calls, which is important for the preparation of grant applications.
-Schedules of calls for 2015 are currently being updated in relation to the programmes being approved by the European Commission.
-By agreement with the managing authorities, the final schedules of calls for 2015 have been published on the websites of managing authorities and the MoRD-NCA since 30 June 2015.
-The first calls were published in May 2015.
+Formal negotiations about programmes commenced by their official mailing in July 2014 and ended by gradual approvals of programmes since May 2015.